todar/VBA-Style-Guide/README.md

 ## Design

-  - Functions should be small.
+  - Functions should be small and do only a single action (think lego blocks).
-  - Functions should be pure.
+  - Functions should be pure — meaning they should not mutate outside state and always return the same value when given the same inputs.
   - Anytime there is a section of code that is separated by a giant comment block, ask yourself if this needs to get extracted into it's own function.

   **[⬆ back to top](#table-of-contents)**